WuphonsReach/BeggarsDiplomacy/README.md

 ### DPLMC_AI_CHANGES_HIGH

-- Player has a -9 penalty in relations with quarrelsome lords, -6 for debauched and -3 for cunning.
+- Player has a -5 penalty in relations with quarrelsome lords, -3 for debauched and -1 for cunning.

+### DPLMC_GOLD_CHANGES_LOW

+- Player must have +1 relations with the king of the realm before purchasing any business.

 ### DPLMC_GOLD_CHANGES_MEDIUM

 - Player must have +2 relations with the town's liege before purchasing land for a business.
+- Player must have +3 relations with the king of the realm before purchasing any business.

 ### DPLMC_GOLD_CHANGES_HIGH

 - Player must have higher relations with the town's liege before purchasing land for a business.
-Good-natured lords require +3, upstanding lords require +6, all other lords require +10.
+Good-natured lords require +1, upstanding lords require +3, all other lords require +6.
 This was done because the enterprises now reward more gold per week, so there needs to be a bit more work before you can purchase a business.
-- Player must have +15 reputation with the town before purchasing a business.
-This is reduced by 1/2 of the party's trade skill value.
+- Player must have +11 reputation with the town before purchasing a business.
+This is reduced by 1/2 of the party's trade skill value (down to about +4).
 Again, businesses are more profitable, so you must do more work.
+- Player must have +5 relations with the king of the realm before purchasing any business.

 ### Miscellaneous